 Costs & Deadlines

 $1,100 with non-refundable fee of $350.
-This cost covers accommodations at Wayne State University (just $56/night), institute reading materials, instructional fees, opening reception, and final group dinner.
+This cost covers accommodations for four nights at Wayne State University (just $56/night), institute reading materials, instructional fees, opening reception, and final group dinner.
 It does not include travel to and from Detroit, local transportation, or most meals.

 March 1, 2019